Posted on

 Operating an online business, offering loads of features, and providing subscription facilities are definitely growth hacks for your business.
 However, not everyone can benefit from the above.
 While some manage to pull the plug, others grapple with deciding what to do and how to do it.

-If you too are stuck in your customer’s expectations and purchase patterns, or if your subscriptions aren’t showing good results, it’s time you used a reporting and analytics tool.
+If you, too, are stuck in your customer’s expectations and purchase patterns, or if your subscriptions aren’t showing good results, it’s time you used a reporting and analytics tool.
 Putler is an excellent choice here.
 It comes with a free trial period, giving you ample time to test and decide whether it is worth your investment.

 FAQs